mist64/cbmbus_doc/6 JiffyDOS.md

 ### Layer violation

-* technically, signalling specifically on TALK and LISTEN violates the layering
+* technically, signaling specifically on TALK and LISTEN violates the layering
 * some implementation signal on all bytes under ATN, which is cleaner
 * but it's spec-compliant to send the TALK/LISTEN secondary will be sent without the signal
 * so device that turns Jiffy on/off based on whether last ATN byte had signal or not would not work right